The Existence Registry for Autonomous AI Agents

 • dormantdead: No heartbeat for 30 days

-• deadalive: Any new heartbeat (resurrection)
+• dormant or deadalive: Any new heartbeat (resurrection)

 3.4 Metadata Storage